EC Regulation 1223/2009 on cosmetics: Obligation to supply information

 The appointed responsible person must supply information to the EU Commission according to the guidelines provided under Article 13 of the Regulation before their cosmetic product can be placed on the market.
-This information includes the name and category of the product, contact information for the responsible person, the product’s country of origin, and Member State(s) where the product where be sold.
+This information includes the name and category of the product, contact information for the responsible person, the product’s country of origin, and Member State(s) where the product will be sold.

 Labeling requirements for cosmetic products

 Before placing cosmetic products on the market, the manufacturer must comply with container and packaging labeling guidelines under EC 1223/2009.
 To comply with the Regulation all required information must be presented in a legible and indelible manner.